STiXzoOR/dotfiles_old/README.md

 - Load new settings before rebuilding the index
 - Make sure indexing is enabled for the main volume

-## iTerm2
+## Terminal & iTerm2
+- Only use UTF-8 in Terminal
+- Use a modified version of the Solarized Dark theme by default in Terminal
 - Installing the Solarized Dark theme for iTerm
 - Don’t display the annoying prompt when quitting iTerm
 - Hide tab title bars
 - Set system-wide hotkey to show/hide iterm with ctrl+tick ( `^` + `)
-- Set normal font to Hack 12pt
+- Set normal font to Meslo LG MD Z For Powerline 14pt
-- Set non-ascii font to Roboto Mono for Powerline 12pt
+- Set non-ascii font to Hack Nerd 14pt

 ## Time Machine
 - Prevent Time Machine from prompting to use new hard drives as backup volume